spryker/spryker-docs/_includes/pbc/all/upgrade-modules/upgrade-the-contentstorage-module.md

 To upgrade to the new version of the module, do the following:

 1. Upgrade the `Content` module to version 2.0.0.
-See [Migration Guide - Content](/docs/pbc/all/content-management-system/{{site.version}}/base-shop/install-and-upgrade/upgrade-modules/upgrade-the-content-module.html) for more details.
+See [Upgrade the Content module](/docs/pbc/all/content-management-system/{{site.version}}/base-shop/install-and-upgrade/upgrade-modules/upgrade-the-content-module.html) for more details.

 2. Upgrade the `ContentStorage` module to version 2.0.0: